chiseanchang0727/Projects/Data_Analysis_project.md

-- The behavior highly correlated with retained status is 'system_A_strengthen_1
+- The behavior highly correlated with retained status is 'system_A_strengthen'

-# Hypothesis、Validation
+# Generate Insights from Hypotheses and Validation

 ## Hypothesis
 - Players who strength more in system A would be more likely to reach the retained status